pmknyc/science_daily/README.md

 After starting the app, you will see a list of 10 science headlines.

-Choose the number of the headline that interests you to see more details.
+Choose the number of the headline that interests you to see details about the article.

 Details about each article include: